 Predictions for the Industry in the Coming Years

-- Increased use of advanced machinery for efficiency.
+- Wider adoption of advanced machinery to boost efficiency.

 Conclusion